 Reopened with online reservations and now offering hayrides, pumpkin picking, playtime, and yes, visits with the animals in 2020.

 This popular NJ farm offers year-round family entertainment, including an outdoor fun park for kids, splash pads, and barnyard with friendly animals, including cows, ducks, goats, sheep, mini donkeys, and chickens.
 Admission to the barnyard area typically comes with the price of access to the play area that has climbing, slides, pretend play, go-karts, and more.
 There is plenty of year-round pick your own happening at Johnson's Corner Farm, too: strawberries, apples, and pumpkins.

 Johnson’s Locust Hall Farm – Jobstown

-2020 Update: Farm is open, but feeding is on hold.
+The farm is open for fall harvest fun, but feeding is on hold.

 Head to this historic, 315-acre farm—built 100 years before the 13 colonies became a nation—and step back in time.
 You will have the chance to meet and feed the goats, sheep, and chickens, and there is a perfect view from the animal farm to the pasture and side yard, where the cows and ponies hang out.

 Originally published in 2014.